Shibiiii/Coding-quiz/README.md

 # Coding-quiz

+# Description
-code that will give a short quiz on coding subjects
+code that will give a short 5 question quiz on simple coding question, in